terrybrashaw/Wrest/Gameplay.md

  - HE Grenade
  - Molotov

-Grenade physics will be identical to CS:GO.
+Grenade physics are identical to CS:GO.

 ### Hotbar and Inventory ###
 6 slots for your hotbar.